Guide for postgraduate students

 - Participate in, and attend ‘Journal Club’ meetings as available.
 These are specifically designed to give students practice in formal presentation as well as developing skills in critically evaluating other people’s research.

 - Participate in the MRC & University Transferable skills programmes.
 These offer a great opportunity for all students as many of the programmes are first-rate and will provide skills that will prove of use to the student irrespective of their future career.
-Attend and record courses relevant to studies; Courses on offer from the Institute of Academic Development (IAD) can be found at the website below or by searching IAD on the University of Edinburgh website www.ed.ac.uk/schools-departments/institute-academic-development
+Attend and record courses relevant to studies.
+Courses on offer from the Institute of Academic Development (IAD) can be found at the website below or by searching IAD on the University of Edinburgh website www.ed.ac.uk/schools-departments/institute-academic-development Please be aware that if you are unable to attend a course that you have booked onto, the booking needs to be cancelled in advance as this may be charged back to your PI/centre.

 - Read widely around their own subject (books as well as journals) and not rely on reading abstracts on PubMed as the means of developing their knowledge and understanding.
 This is perhaps the most important habit to cultivate as awareness of the literature informs virtually all aspects of a PhD and will make writing of reports and the final thesis a much easier task.